Unit 5: PINNs on Basic Models

 Forward mode: spatial derivatives of the network

-In Julia, ForwardDiff.derivative is the workhorse for scalar inputs:
+In Julia, ForwardDiff.derivative is the standard tool for scalar inputs:

 using Lux, Random, ForwardDiff